invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/MailItemsAccessed.rst

     - Encoding is the parameter specifying the encoding of the CSV/JSON output file.
     - Default: UTF8

+Output
+""""""""""""""""""""""""""
+The output will be saved to the 'MailItemsAccessed' directory within the 'Output' directory.

 Find the InternetMessageID(s).
 ^^^^^^^^^^^
 Find the InternetMessageID(s).
 You can filter on SessionID(s) or IP addresses.
 After you identified the session(s) of the threat actor, you can use this information to find all MessageID(s).